-John Roberson began his duties as executive assistant to the president Feb.
+John Roberson began his duties as Executive Vice President on Feb.
 1, 2016.
 Previously, he was dean of Campbell’s Adult & Online Education division.

 In that position, he brought a new emphasis to nontraditional student education, expanded the portfolio of degree programs to meet demands from the growing population of nontraditional students, and launched the university’s virtual campus – Campbell University Online.
 Campbell University Online opened its “doors” in January 2014 with an enrollment of 24 students.
 In two years its enrollment grew to nearly 350 students.